-From canopy seating embellished with fairy lights and playful floral arrangements to sea plane entries and floating baraats, the upholstery of the modern day Indian wedding has been completely revamped as a result of digital innovation and the social media boom.
-A healthy mix of new and old, the wedding industry has broken free from age old norms, paving the way for a more personalized wedding experience.
-In the age of #DeepVeer and #Nickyanka the infamous wedding hashtag trend has become a milestone in wedding planning, if not one of the first few things newly engaged couples cross off their to-do list.
-It behaves as a constantly updated and exclusive portal with photo or video highlights, allowing everyone in attendance to share their point of view and best moments.
+From canopy seating embellished with fairy lights and playful floral arrangements to seaplane entries and floating baraat, the upholstery of the modern-day Indian wedding has been completely revamped as a result of digital innovation and the social media boom.
+A healthy mix of new and old, the wedding industry has broken free from age-old norms, paving the way for a more personalized wedding experience.
+In the age of #DeepVeer and #Nickyanka, the infamous wedding hashtag trend has become a milestone in wedding planning if not one of the first few things newly engaged couples cross off their to-do list.
+It behaves as a constantly updated and exclusive portal with photos or video highlights, allowing everyone in attendance to share their point of view and best moments.
 It also gives the ones away glimpses of the celebration.
-This personalized touch breathes a life of its own with the #bridewedsgroom being integrated in the wedding décor, invitation cards, photo ops and so on.
-This encourages the invitees to mindfully post using this hashtag through the course of what typically is a three day event.
+This personalized touch breathes a life of its own with the #BrideWedsGroom being integrated into the wedding décor, invitation cards, photo ops, and so on.
+This encourages the invitees to mindfully post using this hashtag through the course of what typically is a three-day event

-The definition of successful wedding planning has evolved to incorporate various elements showcasing the couple’s story through aesthetic and design.
-With unlimited access to inspiration from digital platforms; planning and execution of weddings is now a different ball game.
-Soft pastels as alternatives to the traditional bridal lehengas, personalized vows in addition to the Saath Pheras and the snazzy entry of the Bride’s baraat transcending former customs.
+The definition of successful wedding planning has evolved to incorporate various elements showcasing the couple’s story through aesthetics and design.
+With unlimited access to inspiration from digital platforms; the planning and execution of weddings are now a different ball game.
+Soft pastels as alternatives to the traditional bridal lehengas, personalized vows in addition to the Saath Pheras, and the snazzy entry of the Bride’s baraat transcend the former customs.
 Similarly, a good wedding hashtag does wonders for the couple.
+Think of a wedding hashtag like the good old pundit who presides over the saath pheras, the Gath Bandhan, the vidai, etc. A good wedding hashtag in a similar way presides over and covers all bases from Instagram to Facebook.
 It behaves as an Instagram framed portal or window into the lives of the newlyweds, taking the internet by storm with anticipation built by the razzmatazz.
-It also serves the purpose of a modern day album that can be revisited, shared and re-shared with a single tap of the button.
-You know the bar has been raised when drones are swopping down and an appointed PR team is handling all the posting on D-Day.
+It also serves the purpose of a modern-day wedding album that can be revisited, shared, and re-shared with a single tap of the button.
+You know the bar has been raised when drones are swooping down and an appointed PR team is handling all the posting on D-Day.